Sanish1246/office-items-recognition/README.md

 ## File upload

-On the file upload interface, you can click on "Select file" to upload and image and then click on "Classify" to classify it After a brief delay, the image will be classified, and the identified class and confidence level will be displayed
+On the file upload interface, you can click on "Choose file" to upload and image and then click on "Classify" to classify it After a brief delay, the image will be classified, and the identified class and confidence level will be displayed

 ## Webcam input

-On the webcam input interface, you can click on "Caputure" to capture a screenshot from your frontal camera.
+On the webcam input interface, you can click on "Capture" to capture a screenshot from your frontal camera.
 The screenshot will then be classified by the model, and the identified class and confidence level will be displayed

 ## Object detection